angelovangel/fastkmers/README.md

 # query with regex is also supported
 # this example would match all 5-mers whose last 4 bases are: not T| A | T or G | A
 fastkmers -k 5 -q "[^T]A[T|G]A$" file.fastq.gz

+# get base contents per cycle (the number of cycles has to be known beforehand)
+fastkmers -k 126 -c tests/test.fasta

 ```